Tempestiine/Cybersecurity/overthewire/bandit/level02-03.md

 ## What I Learned

 ### New Commands/Concepts
-1. **Handling filenames with spaces and special characters**: Use double quotes combined with `./` to treat the entire filename as one argument and avoid option parsing
+1. **Handling filenames with spaces and special characters**: Double quotes combined with `./` to treat the entire filename as one argument and avoid option parsing
-2. **`find` command**: Searches for files in directories, but struggles with spaces and special characters in filenames without proper quoting
+2. **`find` command**: Searches for files in directories
 3. **`du` command**: Shows disk usage, but the `-a` flag is useful for listing all files including their exact names
-4. **Command parsing**: Linux commands split arguments by spaces, and double dashes are interpreted as options, so filenames with both need special handling
+4. **Command parsing**: Linux commands split arguments by spaces in Terminal, and double dashes are interpreted as options, so filenames with both need special handling

 ## Real-World Applications
 - **System administration**: Many files in real systems have spaces in their names (especially in Windows environments or user-created files)